 Another difference for selling your Seattle house this summer will be the growing number of remote closings.
 Washington is moving toward allowing electronic signatures and notarization for real estate closing documents (effective October 2020), but for many, signing the documents in front of a mobile notary can be another way to limit the exposure from going out.
 Remote closing allows the closing protocols to be met while reducing risky contact.

 Here’s how typical remote closings work: “Title companies prepare the required documents and mail, and then email or upload them to a portal.
 The title company verifies personal information and identification by video, and the documents are signed electronically.
 Another option is using a mobile notary, who travels to a buyer’s or seller’s home or workplace to complete the closing to limit in-person contact.“

 5. Partnering With a Good Agent Even More Important

-Finally, selling a house will be different in Shoreline this summer by virtue of the fact that partnering with a good local real estate agent will be more important than ever.
+Finally, selling a house will be different in Seattle this summer by virtue of the fact that partnering with a good local real estate agent will be more important than ever.
 We will be on top of all the changes as they come through and will help you understand how to best help you sell your house in current market conditions.
 A qualified local agent with a good sales track record will know exactly what it takes to make your home stand out and sell in the most effective way.
 Find out today how our agents can help by calling (206) 578-3438 or sending us a message!